AndrewPankoProjects/Merge_Masters_GoFish/README.md

 ## ✨ About the Project

-This project aims to bring the fun and simplicity of the "Go Fish!" card game to a digital platform.
-We're focusing on creating an engaging and intuitive experience for players of all ages.
+This project successfully brings the fun and simplicity of the "Go Fish!" card game to a digital platform.
+We've focused on creating an engaging and intuitive experience for players of all ages.

 ## 📜 Coding Standards

-We are committed to maintaining a clean and well-structured codebase by adhering to the following principles:
+Throughout the development of this project, we adhered to the following principles to ensure a clean and well-structured codebase:

 * **Object-Oriented Programming (OOP):** Utilizing classes and objects to model the game elements and logic.
 * **Strong Cohesion:** Ensuring that classes and modules have a single, well-defined responsibility.